How to know if your police report is public record

 There are strict laws which govern who can access criminal justice info like arrest records.
 People can’t access juvenile offender records without permission from an authority.

 Recently, near Glacier National Park, two hikers got lost in challenging terrains.
 But, they were quickly rescued by park rangers due to timely reporting procedures by other tourists.
-The official report said they had only suffered from exhaustion.
+The official police reports said they had only suffered from exhaustion.

 If you’re looking to learn about accident reports, take a drive through Montana!